scribe-org/Scribe-iOS/CONTRIBUTING.md

 # Feature requests [`⇧`](#contents)

 Feature requests are more than welcome!
 Please take a moment to find out whether your idea fits with the scope and aims of the project.
 When making a suggestion, provide as much detail and context as possible, and further make clear the degree to which you would like to contribute in its development.
-Feature requests are marked with the [`feature`](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aopen+is%3Aissue+label%3Afeature) label, and can be made using the [feature request](https://github.com/scribe-org/Scribe-iOS/issues/new?assignees=&labels=feature&template=feature_request.yml) template.
+Feature requests are marked with the [`Feature`](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue%20state%3Aopen%20type%3AFeature) type, and can be made using the [feature request](https://github.com/scribe-org/Scribe-iOS/issues/new?assignees=&labels=feature&template=feature_request.yml) template.

 <a id="pull-requests"></a>